bbazwalt/q-and-a/README.md

 Q&A Web App • Live Link: https://q-and-a.vercel.app/

-• Tech Stack: Django, Bootstrap, PostgreSQL, Google Cloud Platform (GCP), Vercel & Railway
+• Tech Stack: Django, Bootstrap, PostgreSQL, Google Cloud Platform (GCP), Vercel & Railway.

 • Implemented Q&A application functionalities such as adding, reading, updating, deleting questions & answers & search functionality along with a personalized My Q&A page.
-Deployed the application on Vercel
+Deployed the application on Vercel.

-• Utilized external API endpoints such as the Railway PostgreSQL server & integrated a GCP Dialogflow chatbot using Kommunicate.
-Incorporated secure user management functionalities such as Login, Signup & Profile Details modification
+• Utilized external API endpoints such as the Railway PostgreSQL server & integrated a GCP Dialogflow chatbot using Kommunicate which can improve user experience, engagement, satisfaction, personalization, retention, support, monetization up to 20%.
+Incorporated secure user management functionalities such as Login, Signup & Profile Details modification.

 ## Login Page: